-How is tonsillitis spread?
+How does tonsillitis spread?

 Tonsillitis is usually spread by direct and/or close contact with an infected person.
 Contaminated droplets produced by coughing, sneezing or kissing can be easily transmitted to another person with both viral and bacterial infections.

-Individuals can be cured of tonsillitis, both bacterial and viral types when the symptoms of swollen reddish tonsils and other symptoms go away (about 7-10 days).
+Individuals can be cured of tonsillitis, both bacterial and viral types when the symptoms of swollen reddish tonsils and other symptoms go away (about seven to 10 days).
 Many individuals require no treatment, while some with a bacterial cause may need antibiotics.
 However, there are some individuals that may have symptoms go away, only to have them return within weeks or months.
 These individuals are not cured of tonsillitis but have developed chronic, recurrent tonsillitis that eventually may require surgical removal of the tonsils.

-When should I contact a health-care professional about tonsillitis?
+When should I contact a health care professional about tonsillitis?

 Usually, tonsillitis is not considered an emergency medical condition.
-However, you should contact a health-care professional if you have
+However, you should contact a health care professional if you have

 - a sore throat,